GuillaumeBonnet/lwc-typing-article/README.md

 When you write JavaScript, your code editor is able to provide some sort of auto-completion based on the code you previously wrote.
 It does not work very well with plain JavaScript and we will see how to improve that by modifying the [todoList.js](https://github.com/trailheadapps/lwc-recipes/blob/main/force-app/main/default/lwc/todoList/todoList.js) file from Salesforce's LWC recipes repository.
 We are using Visual Studio Code as our code editor, but other IDE also have similar features.

-If you hover over the \_todos variable in the file, the IDE will tell you that it just knows the variable is an array of type any which can be anything.
+If you hover over the \_todos variable in the file, the IDE will tell you that it just knows the variable is an array of type "any" which can be anything.

 ![Hovering an untyped variable](var-hover-any.png)